wearehearken/pym.js/README.md

 For local testing the list of browsers to use can be modified on `sauce/saucelabs-local-browsers.js`.
 We use [Travis CI](https://travis-ci.org/) for our continuous integration.
 When Travis is invoked it will use `sauce/saucelabs-browsers.js` as the list of browsers to test on.

+A note around testing Pym.js on Sauce Labs, since the architecture of the tests with Travis and Sauce Labs creating _tunnels between VMs_ is a bit unreliable in terms of timing in some _random_ cases the response to a test case will not arrive in time and the test will fail due to a Timeout.
+We have tried to configure longer Timeouts for that error not to happen but still we find them during some test runs.

+We have decided to create a small test suite using Travis own VM capabilities to test Pym.js on Firefox and declared the build successful if those tests pass.
+After that in the [_after_success_](https://docs.travis-ci.com/user/customizing-the-build#The-Build-Lifecycle) section of the Travis CI configuration we launch the Sauce Labs tests but that will not affect the result of the build process.

+So If you see some of the Browsers in the Sauce Labs Matrix as failures that is, presumably, the reason for it.
+We are in contact with Sauce Labs to figure out if there's a way around this issue.

 Build the project
 -----------------